keystonejs/keystone/examples/NEW-EXAMPLES.md

 There are three types of example project:

 - Base Projects: We have two of these, a blog and a task manager.
-We don't need any more of thse
+We don't need any more of these
 - Feature Examples: Each example project should be based on one of the base projects and should be a minimal example of how to use a specific feature.
   They should only include what is needed to show off their specific feature, and should not become "kitchen sink" examples.
 - Solution Examples: Each solution example is a complete project which demonstrates a complete solution, such as the e-commerce project.